pensjonatus/flash-fiction/blog/she-was-about-to.md

 ---
-title: 'She Was About To'
+title: She Was About To
 date: '2015-10-11'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
-  - 'love'
+  - love
 ---

 The Skype signal made her snap out of a reverie.
 "Jason is calling..." popped